asimanshu/Interactive_COVID_19_Dashboard_deployed_using_heroku/README.txt

 	$ git push heroku master

 Although deploying on heroku is a very straight forward process but sometimes it may takes several attempts before it successfully deploys it.
-If you ahve all the files in order and error free, it shouldn't take too many attempts.
+If you have all the files in order and error free, it shouldn't take too many attempts.
 However, the plus side is, once it is uploaded it is extremely simple and fast to update.

 Another negative side of the herokuapp is, it takes longer than expected to open.
 The reason behind it is that it sleeps after half an hour of inactivity.